 Simply put, shin splints are a broad term used to describe a dull aching pain in the shin, or front of the lower half of the leg, and may affect beginner exercises and experienced athletes alike.
 Shin splints are in fact not a specific injury, but instead may be swelling, inflammation, or a symptom of a number of possible injuries.
 Commonly due to poor running form or an overuse injury, shin splints may result in swelling, weakness, numbness, and may be a constant or intermittent pain.
 While very common and often a minor issue, shin splints could possibly be the sign of a more serious injury.
-Thus your disclaimer: I am not a doctor, so PLEASE visit your physician for proper diagnosis and treatment of your injuries.
+Thus your disclaimer: I am not a doctor, so PLEASE visit your physician for proper diagnosis and treatment of your injuries, and whether or not you should be running with shin splints.

 Arguably the most effective treatment for shin splint pain, resting your injury will allow any possible swelling to reduce, and the affected areas to begin healing.
 Unexpected rest may be welcome for some, or miserable for others, depending on your training and running enthusiasm.
 Either way, when you are injured rest is essential.
 So be sure to get enough.